 Always de-ash the stove before burning solid fuel and do not let the ash build up to the underside of the grate bars.
-Solid fuel produces ash, which if allowed to build up it will stifle the air flow through the grate and will eventually cause the fire to die.
+If ash is allowed to build up it will stifle the air flow through the grate and will eventually cause the fire to die.
 Air passing through the firebed cools the grate.
 Distortion or burning out of the grate bars is nearly always caused by ash being allowed to build up on the underside of the grate.
 With some solid fuels a residue of burnt fuel or clinker will accumulate on the grate.
-It is important to empty the ash pan and remove clinker after each firing of the stove.
+It is important it is to empty the ash pan and remove clinker after each firing of the stove.